jk7g14/jk7g14.github.io/_posts/2019-03-05-DeepTradingAgent.md

 ## Reward Function
 ```
-Unrealized PnL = ($1/Average_Entry_Price - $1/Current Price) * Contract Quentity
+Unrealized PnL = ($1/Average_Entry_Price - $1/Current Price) * Contract Quantity
 ```

 For the reward, unrealized PnL(Profit & Loss) is used in both short and long positions.
-For example, if we are in short position, Contract Quentity is minus, so this equation works in both positions.
+For example, if we are in short position, Contract Quantity is minus, so this equation works in both positions.
 Furthemore, each price has to divide $1 because basic currency in BitMex is BTC, the amount of bitcoin (we call it [Satoshi](https://en.bitcoin.it/wiki/Satoshi_(unit)))
 ## Agent

 Final form of our agent is like this.
 Because market may go up trend or down trand, if we are in one position, we cannot take a profit all the time.